 Narwhals are preyed upon by polar bears and walruses if they get trapped by shifting ice.
 Off shore they are attacked by orcas, to whom they are also related.
 In the summer, narwhals are also hunted by Inuits using kayaks and spears.

-Narwhals are currently considered near-threatened.
+Narwhals are currently considered near-threatened by the IUCN Red List.
 Exact data is not known regarding the number of narwhals in the world.
-There are concerns with specific populations near the coasts of Eastern Canada and Greenland due to intense hunting.
+There are concerns with specific populations near the coasts of eastern Canada and Greenland due to intense hunting.
 Many of the areas inhabited by narwhals are also subject to drilling and mining, which produces waste that is dangerous to all animal populations.

 What You Can Do to Help